FEJ StoryLog

 FEJ StoryLog banner

-The FEJ StoryLog is a quarterly column that builds on the public service reporting work made possible through the Society of Environmental Journalists’ Fund for Environmental Journalism program.
+The FEJ StoryLog is an occasional column that builds on the public service reporting work made possible through the Society of Environmental Journalists’ Fund for Environmental Journalism program.
 The column shares how individual FEJ grantees developed their story ideas, pursued their reporting and got their work published, as well as provides lessons learned along the way, and advice for other journalists and grant hopefuls.
 Read an introduction to the column.

 For questions and comments, or to contribute to future FEJ StoryLogs, contact FEJ StoryLog Co-Editors Carolyn Whetzel and Brandi Addison at sejournaleditor@sej.org.